Inmarsat-7 (I-7, GX 7) [Airbus DS]

 Inmarsat-7 is the seventh generation of satellites for the London-based global mobile satellite communications operator Inmarsat.
 The three satellites called GX7, 8 & 9 will have an improved fully reconfigurable Ka-band payload for the Global Xpress services.

 Airbus has been selected to deliver Inmarsat’s newest fleet of satellites as part of a long-term strategy to develop the most agile, flexible, diverse and cost-effective constellation ever conceived.
-The satellites, named GX7, 8 & 9, are optimised for real-time mobility and feature thousands of dynamically-formed beams that direct capacity with laser-like precision over high-demand areas.
+The satellites, named GX7, 8 and 9, are optimised for real-time mobility and feature thousands of dynamically-formed beams that direct capacity with laser-like precision over high-demand areas.

 With focused, ultra-high-power capacity layered over high demand flight routes and airport hubs during peak hours, the satellites will revolutionise aviation connectivity.
 The network will immediately relocate capacity in line with real-time flight patterns, new airline routes and seasonal demand surges across the globe, future-proofing the ability for airline customers to invest in a consistently high quality of service for passengers into the future.